Our Environment

 Brazil:

-Our Responsible Sourcing Policy has defined socio-environmental criteria for supplier selection and exclusion since 2009.
-The policy covers such topics as compliance with each country’s laws and regulations and industry best practices
+Our Responsible Purchasing Policy of JBS Friboi has defined socio-environmental criteria for supplier selection and exclusion since 2009.
+The policy covers such topics as...

 Brazil:

-- Our Responsible Sourcing Policy has defined socio-environmental criteria for supplier selection and exclusion since 2009.
-The policy covers such topics as compliance with each country’s laws and regulations and industry best practices.
+- Our Responsible Purchasing Policy of JBS Friboi has defined socio-environmental criteria for supplier selection and exclusion since 2009.
+The policy covers such topics as compliance with the country’s laws and regulations and industry best practices.

 - In our beef supply chain, we source cattle from farms that are compliant with stringent social and environmental requirements in terms of location, labor and environmental legislation.
 Learn more about our cattle sourcing practices in Brazil below.

-- In our poultry and hog supply chains, we purchase soybean meal only from suppliers that are signatories of the Amazon Soy Moratorium, ensuring that our products are not in any way linked or contributing to Amazon deforestation.
+- In our poultry and pork supply chains, we guarantee that purchases of soybean meal from the Amazon biome are from suppliers who are signatories to the Soy Moratorium in the Amazon, ensuring that our products are in no way linked to or contribute to deforestation in the biome.

-- Seara uses a traceability system across its more than 9,000 contract farms to quickly identify and, if necessary, isolate farms where any quality or safety issues are identified.
+- Seara manages contracts for more than 9,000 contract farms to quickly identify and, if necessary, isolate farms where any quality or safety issues are identified.
 The system also monitors chicken welfare at each stage of the production process.

 - At Swift, all sourcing activity follows guidelines and procedures outlined in JBS’ South America Sourcing Policy and Contracting Policy.
 Swift largely purchases raw materials for its products directly from JBS, in accordance with the Group Sourcing Policy, Sustainable Cattle Sourcing Policy and Animal Welfare Policy.
 All suppliers are screened and undergo due diligence on compliance to these policies.